 social network analysis

-Social network analysis (SNA) can allow us to investigate social structures through the use of networks and graph theory.
+Social network analysis (SNA) can allow us to investigate social structures online through the use of networks and math graph theory.
 While it has been widely used in the counter-intelligence and law enforcement communities.
 It has also been applied to understanding online behavior by individuals, organizations, and between websites.1

 1 Ghanbarnejad, Fakhteh; Saha Roy, Rishiraj; Karimi, Fariba; Delvenne, Jean-Charles; Mitra, Bivas (2019).
 Dynamics On and Of Complex Networks III Machine Learning and Statistical Physics Approaches.
 Cham: Springer International Publishing : Imprint: Springer.